 Par exemple, si l'entrée était les diviseurs sont 1 , 2 , 3 , 4 , 6 et 12 .
-1 , 2 et 3 multiplient tous par de plus grands nombres pour obtenir 12 , mais12123461212312 étant le plus grand, nous retournons donc 3 .33
+1 , 2 et 3 multiplient tous par de plus grands nombres pour obtenir 12 , mais étant le plus grand, nous retournons donc 3 .

-Il s'agit de donc les réponses seront notées en octets, moins d'octets étant considérés comme un meilleur score.
+Il s'agit de code-golf, donc les réponses seront notées en octets, moins d'octets étant considérés comme un meilleur score.

 Cas de test